Certified Robustness via Dynamic Margin Maximization and Improved Lipschitz Regularization: Introduction

 Motivated by the vulnerability of deep neural networks to adversarial attacks \cite{szegedy2013intriguing}, i.e., imperceptible perturbations that can drastically change a model's prediction, researchers and practitioners have proposed various approaches to enhance the robustness of deep neural networks, including adversarial training \cite{goodfellow2014explaining,kurakin2016adversarial,madry2017towards}, regularization \cite{leino2021globally, zhang2019theoretically}, constrained learning~\cite{cisse2017parseval}, randomized smoothing~\cite{cohen2019certified, kumar2020certifying, salman2019provably}, relaxation-based defenses~\cite{wong2018provable, dathathri2020enabling}, and model ensembles \cite{liao2018defense,tramer2017ensemble}.
 These approaches modify the model architecture, the optimization procedure (loss function and algorithm), the inference mechanism, or the dataset itself~\cite{tsilivis2022can} to enhance accuracy on both natural and adversarial examples.

-However, most of these methods typically do not directly operate on the input margins and rather target the output margin or its surrogates.
-For example, it is an established property that deep models trained with the cross-entropy loss, which is a surrogate for maximizing the output margin (see Appendix), are prone to adversarial attacks \cite{szegedy2013intriguing}.
-From this perspective, it is critical to design loss functions and or regularizers that can explicitly and effectively target the margin in the \textit{input} space \cite{ding2018mma,zhang2020geometry,wu2020adversarial,xu2023exploring}.
+However, most of these methods typically do not directly operate on input margins and rather target the output margin or its surrogates.
+For example, it is an established property that deep models trained with the cross-entropy loss, which is a surrogate for maximizing the output margin (see Appendix \ref{appendix:differentiableSurrogates}), are prone to adversarial attacks \cite{szegedy2013intriguing}.
+From this perspective, it is critical to design regularized loss functions that can explicitly and effectively target the margin in the \textit{input} space \cite{ding2018mma,zhang2020geometry,xu2023exploring}.

-\paragraph{Our Contribution} \textbf{(1)} Using first principles, we design a novel regularized loss function for training deep classifiers, whose minimization amounts to increasing the margin in the output (logit) space while regularizing the Lipschitz constant of the model along vulnerable directions.
-We show that these two objectives can directly promote larger margins in the input space. \textbf{(2)} We develop a scalable method for calculating guaranteed analytic and differentiable upper bounds on the Lipschitz constant of deep networks accurately and efficiently.
+\paragraph{Our Contribution} \textbf{(1)} Using first principles, we design a novel regularized loss function for training adversarially robust deep classifiers.
+We design a differentiable regularizer, using the Lipschitz constants of the logit differences, that is a lower bound on the input margin.
+We empirically show that this regularizer promotes larger margins in the input space. \textbf{(2)} We develop a scalable method for calculating guaranteed analytic and differentiable upper bounds on the Lipschitz constant of deep networks accurately and efficiently.
 Our method, called LipLT, hinges on the idea of \emph{Loop Transformation} on the nonlinearities, which allows us to exploit the monotonicity and Lipschitz continuity of activations functions effectively.
 We prove that the resulting upper bound is better than the product of the Lipschitz constants of all layers (the so-called naive bound), and in practice, it is significantly better.
 Furthermore, our Lipschitz bounding algorithm can be used to design new layers with controllable bound on their Lipschitz constant. \textbf{(3)} We integrate our Lipschitz estimation algorithm within the proposed training loss to develop a robust training algorithm that eliminates the need for any inner-loop optimization subroutine.
 We utilize the recurring structure of the calculations that enable parallelized implementation on GPUs.
 When integrated into training, the relative accuracy of the bounds prevents excessive regularization and allows for more direct manipulation of the decision boundary.